-....0913 Health 9, 1 yr.
+Health 9, 1 yr.
 1⁄2 cr.

 Throughout the course, students will explore various topics related to health and well-being.
 Through this course, students will identify factors that directly influence their overall health.
-Through each unit, Students will continuously develop and apply the NHES Life Skills as a means to improve their overall health and wellness across the following Health related areas:
+Through each unit, Students will continuously develop and apply the NHES Life Skills to improve their overall health and wellness across the following Health related areas: